List of Teenage Mutant Ninja Turtles characters: Mrs. O'Neil

 There have been different versions of Mrs. O'Neil in the TMNT franchise.

 In the Mirage Comics, she was named Bridget O'Neil.

 In the 2012 animated series, Mrs. O'Neil (voiced by Renae Jacobs) was the loving wife of the psychologist Kirby O'Neil, and the late mother of sixteen-year-old April O'Neil.
-Many decades ago, when she was a child, her grandfather had discovered the Krang residing deep underneath the O'Neil's family farmhouse.
-After he unmistakably awakened the Krang, they performed experiments on him and his entire bloodline; including Mrs. O'Neil.
+Many decades ago, when she was a child, her grandfather had discovered the Kraang residing deep underneath the O'Neil's family farmhouse.
+After he unmistakably awakened the Kraang, they performed experiments on him and his entire bloodline; including Mrs. O'Neil.
 In her adult years she had fall in love with and married an Irish scientist by the name of Kirby O'Neil.
-She was eventually captured and experimented on by the Krang while she was pregnant with April.
-As a result, her daughter was born a human/Krang hybrid mutant; possessing an array of psychic abilities.
-When April was six years old, her mother was captured by the Krang and "put into stasis".
-One decade later, the Krang create a clone of O'Neil who possesses her memories and is infused with Krang DNA.
+She was eventually captured and experimented on by the Kraang while she was pregnant with April.
+As a result, her daughter was born a human/Kraang hybrid mutant; possessing an array of psychic abilities.
+When April was six years old, her mother was captured by the Kraang and "put into stasis".
+One decade later, the Kraang create a clone of O'Neil who possesses her memories and is infused with Kraang DNA.
 April is uncertain if her real mother is dead or still alive somewhere.

 In the IDW Comics, April's mother was named Elizabeth O'Neil, who was a journalist (similar to April's status as a reporter from various TMNT media adaptations).
 Elizabeth was first introduced when April, the Turtles, Casey, and Splinter were forced to flee New York to their home in Northampton.
 While April and Casey worked on keeping the Turtles and Splinter a secret, Elizabeth showed having some knowledge of the mutagen due to her past career as a reporter.
 When the Foot Clan tracked them down and attacked Elizabeth along with her husband John found out about the existence of the Turtles and Splinter.
 After the group fled, Elizabeth used a part of the mutagen April left behind to help heal John from his stroke due to its healing properties.
 Afterwards, the two moved to New York and took up residence in the Second Time Around store, where they maintain a good relationship with their daughter and her other friends, where they also allowed Casey to stay with them due to issues he has with his father.